rakeshcr91/project/README.md

 # Community Portal

-This repository contains a simple community portal implemented with HTML, CSS and JavaScript.
-See the `community_portal/` directory for the application code.
+This repository contains a small Reddit-like application built with Flask.
+All application code resides in the `community_portal/` directory.
+See its README for details and running instructions.